 Although there’s no other peninsula with an ecosystem like SookePoint, there are 3 charming local resorts north of SookePoint that prove the historic and growing demand for tourism in our immediate area of ‘Super Natural British Columbia’.
 We encourage you to visit and/or Google the excellent reviews for each of these facilities and compare:

-- Point-no-Point Resort Cabins: Point-no-Point Resort Cabins: Operating successfully for 63 years since 1952.
+- Point-no-Point Resort Cabins: Operating successfully since 1952.
 25 rustic cabins & duplexes set back in the trees behind the shoreline.
-Published January 2015 rates from $140 to $350 per night, with kitchens and fireplaces.
+Rates from about $250 to over $300 per night, with kitchens and fireplaces.
 This is in the village of Shirley further up the coast, not within Greater Victoria.
 The view is to the south across the Strait of Juan de Fuca.
-Very well-reviewed with strong occupancy that has demonstrated a 60-year sustained demand for local get-away vacations. http://pointnopointresort.com/cabins/
+Very well-reviewed with strong occupancy that has demonstrated a 60-year sustained demand for local get-away vacations.

-- Sooke Harbour House: Sooke Harbour House: This Inn opened 86 years ago, in 1929, and was purchased by its current owners in 1979.
-It is inside Sooke Harbour overlooking Whiffen Spit.
+- Sooke Harbour House: This Inn opened in 1929, and is inside Sooke Harbour overlooking Whiffen Spit.
 There are no ocean sunsets and the waterfront view is east and south across the harbour toward SookePoint.
-There are 28 guestrooms with published January 2015 rates from $199 to $450 per night, typically without full kitchens, dishwashers or washer-driers.
-This property is very highly reviewed and summer rates often exceed $600 per night. http://www.sookeharbourhouse.com/room-rates/
+There are 28 guestrooms with rates from $250 to over $500 per night, typically without full kitchens, dishwashers or washer-dryers.
+This property is very highly reviewed and summer rates often exceed $600 per night.

 What is the local occupancy?